-- If a person requires a straw to consume liquids, help place the straw in the resident's mouth, if needed.
-Allow the person to suck and swallow as desired. - time to swallow. - A general rule of thumb is that an individual should drink no more than a quarter of the glass at one time.
+If a person requires a straw to consume liquids, help place the straw in the resident's mouth, if needed.

+- If it seems they are sucking too much or too quickly, you can pinch the straw to stop the flow, allowing them time to swallow. - A general rule of thumb is that an individual should drink no more than a guarter of the glass at one time.
 You can use your own discretion, for the most part. - If the person drinks from a cup, use slow and steady movements.
-Remove the cup frequently from the person's mouth to allow time for swallowing. - If available, use spill-proof cups if they're easier or more convenient for the resident. - resident's mouth.
+Remove the cup frequently from the person's mouth to allow time for swallowing. - If available, use spill-proof cups if they're easier or more convenient for the resident. - If a person requires a drink while lying down, raise and support their head while holding the cup or straw to the resident's mouth.